 Detailed information about patient-specific implant design, manufacture and validation process are available here.

-If you prefer to use a different material than Ti6Al4V, please contact us.
+If you prefer to use a different material than Ti6Al4V or PEEK please contact us.

 Composition of Ortho Baltic patient-specific cranial implant package